gitHBDX/AWS_bPrescient_ReadMe_and_shared_files/read_me_consultant_aws.md

 ### Copying results to s3-bucket and HBDx-admin will download it

-Check which folders are existing and create a new one if needed; copy there the new results
+Check which folders are existing and create a new one if needed; copy to there the new results
 ```bash
 # checking which folders/files are existing
 aws s3 ls s3://$UPLOADS_BUCKET/